cllu/Semantic-Resume/README.md

 ### Develop

+To start development:

-Use `npm install` to install dependent node modules.
+- Use `npm install && bower install` to install dependent node modules.
-Run `gulp` to start developing with a live reload server.
+- Run `gulp --watch` to start developing with a live reload server.

-After compilation, the resulted files are put in the `dist` folder.
+To deploy:

+- Run `gulp --production` to build production assets.
+- Run `gulp deploy` to deploy to GitHub Pages.

 Main stack: